Men’s Purity Weekend

 Important Quotes

-· There is no manliness at all.
+· The spirit of lukewarmness reigns.
+There is no manliness at all.
+We have been spoiled for good.

-· How does God still tolerate us.
+· How does God still tolerate us?

-· The great majority are fit for only parades and feasts.
+· There are no warriors.
+The great majority are fit for only parades and feasts.

-· … in their false kindness they say, “We mustn’t expose heretics in their delusions, so as to show our love for them.
+· A lukewarm Clergy lull people to sleep. … in their false kindness they say, “We musn’t expose heretics in their delusions, so as to show our love for them.

 · Today’s people are water soluble.